New Research: All About Dining Out: What’s On Trend

 How can the industry reverse this trend among the younger generations?
 How do we increase relevance today?

 The answer lies in understanding generational shifts — not just in relation to pork consumption, but in regard to the entire food industry.
 Taking a step back and looking at the macro trends at play, we see it’s not simply a matter of appealing to Millennials.
 The consumer landscape is shifting, and retail, foodservice and consumer meat consumption trends are all changing with it.

 Pork is central to Latino culinary culture and traditions.
 So it should be great news for the pork industry that Hispanics are also one the fastest growing consumer segments in the United States.

 So what’s the problem?
-The more Latinos become integrated into the U.S. lifestyle and culture, the less they eat pork.
+As Latinos integrate more of the U.S. lifestyle and culture into their lives, the less they eat pork.

 Hispanics present the greatest opportunity – and if overlooked, the greatest risk – to retailers, producers and packers.
 If we don’t address this critical population now, we stand to lose some of our most loyal customers today and for decades to come.

 An Introduction to Dinner At Home in America

 Family and the way we dine together has changed drastically in America.
 Sitting down together every night to enjoy a home-cooked meal is as outdated as the rotary dial.

 From solo dinners to multigenerational meals, the way Americans eat dinner at home – and the behaviors, flavors and needs impacting their meal choices – continue to shift and become more complex.